OmniEVA: Embodied Versatile Planner via Task-Adaptive 3D-Grounded and Embodiment-aware Reasoning: Abstract

 \section{Abstract}

 Recent advances in multimodal large language models (MLLMs) have opened new opportunities for embodied intelligence, enabling multimodal understanding, reasoning, and interaction, as well as continuous spatial decision-making.
 Nevertheless, current MLLM-based embodied systems face two critical limitations.
 First, \emph{Geometric Adaptability Gap:} models trained solely on 2D inputs or with hard-coded 3D geometry injection suffer from either insufficient spatial information or restricted 2D generalization, leading to poor adaptability across tasks with diverse spatial demands.
-Second, \emph{Embodiment Constraint Gap}: prior work often neglects the physical constraints and capacities of real robots, resulting in task plans that are theoretically valid but practically infeasible.To address these gaps, we introduce \textbf{OmniEVA} -- an embodied versatile planner that enables advanced embodied reasoning and task planning through two pivotal innovations: (1) a \emph{Task-Adaptive 3D Grounding} mechanism, which introduces a \emph{gated router} to perform explicit selective regulation of 3D fusion based on contextual requirements, enabling context-aware 3D grounding for diverse embodied tasks.
-(2) an \emph{Embodiment-Aware Reasoning} framework that jointly incorporates task goals and embodiment constraints into the reasoning loop, resulting in planning decisions that are both goal-directed and executable.
-Extensive experimental results demonstrate that OmniEVA not only achieves \emph{state-of-the-art} general embodied reasoning performance, but also exhibits a strong ability across a wide range of downstream scenarios.
-Evaluations of a suite of proposed embodied benchmarks, including both primitive and composite tasks, confirm its robust and versatile planning capabilities.
-Project page: \url{https://omnieva.github.io}
+Second, \emph{Embodiment Constraint Gap}: prior work often neglects the physical constraints of real robots, resulting in task plans that are theoretically valid but practically infeasible.To address these gaps, we introduce \textbf{OmniEVA} -- an embodied versatile planner that enables advanced embodied reasoning and task planning through two pivotal innovations: (1) a \emph{Task-Adaptive 3D Grounding} mechanism, which uses a gated router to dynamically inject 3D features based on task context, enabling selective geometric reasoning.
+(2) an \emph{Embodiment-Aware Reasoning} framework that incorporates task goals and physical constraints into the reasoning loop, ensuring executable plans.
+Extensive experiments show that OmniEVA achieves state-of-the-art performance on 7 of 8 embodied reasoning benchmarks and excels in downstream tasks such as object navigation and mobile manipulation.
+Evaluations on proposed benchmarks confirm its robust and versatile planning capabilities. \href{https://omnieva.github.io}{Project page.}